ElektraInitiative/libelektra/doc/keynames/README.md

 This can be deconstructed into:

-- The Namespace: `system`
+- The namespace: `system`
-- The Namespace Separator: `:`
+- The namespace separator: `:`
-- A Part Separator: `/`
+- A part separator: `/`
-- A Key Name Part: `elektra`
+- A key name part: `elektra`
-- A Part Separator: `/`
+- A part separator: `/`
-- A Key Name Part: `version`
+- A key name part: `version`
-- A Part Separator: `/`
+- A part separator: `/`
-- A Key Name Part: `info`
+- A key name part: `info`
 - The invisible null terminator

 > _Note:_ It might seem strange, that there is a part **separator** before the first part.
-> This makes sense, because then the Part Separator always introduces a new part.
+> This makes sense, because then the part separator always introduces a new part.
 > A better fitting description would be "part introducer".
 > But since we commonly call `/` a separator, we will stick to this terminology.

-For Keys in the Namespace "Cascading", we omit both the Namespace itself and as well as the Namespace separator:
+For keys in the namespace "cascading", we omit both the namespace itself and as well as the namespace separator:

 ```
 /elektra/version/info
 ```

-We also have a special rule for the Root Keys, i.e. the Key Names with zero Key Name Parts and just a Namespace.
+We also have a special rule for the root keys, i.e. the key names with zero key name parts and just a namespace.
-According to above rules `system:` would be the Escaped Name of the Root Key for the Namespace "System" and the Escaped Name for the Root Key of the Namespace "Cascading" would be an empty string.
+According to above rules `system:` would be the escaped name of the root key for the namespace "system" and the escaped name for the root key of the namespace "cascading" would be an empty string.
 But this is not the case.
 We use `system:/` and `/` instead.
-The exact details will be explored later, but for now just remember, that an (Escaped) Key Name **always** contains at least one Part Separator (`/`).
+The exact details will be explored later, but for now just remember, that an (escaped) key name **always** contains at least one part separator (`/`).

 But there is a problem.
-We said a Key Name part is "an arbitrary sequence of non-zero bytes".
+We said a key name part is "an arbitrary sequence of non-zero bytes".
-This means "elektra/version" is a Key Name Part as well.
+This means "elektra/version" is a key name part as well.
-Since the slash `/` would conflict with the Part Separator, we can escape it with a backslash `\` (and `\` can be escaped with another `\`):
+Since the slash `/` would conflict with the part separator, we can escape it with a backslash `\` (and `\` can be escaped with another `\`):

 ```
 /elektra\/version/info/back\\slash